Dreamland (Wild Belle album)

 Dreamland is the second studio album by the American brother/sister duo Wild Belle.
 It was released on April 15, 2016, by Columbia Records.
 The album is set of moody, groove-oriented songs with a deeper emotional impact and more influenced in their laid-back tropical vibe, supposedly due to the lead singer Natalie Bergman ending a toxic relationship during the record process.

 Reception

 The album received 4 out of 5 stars by Renowned for Sound.
 Atwood Magazine rated the album 7.1 on a 10-point scale.
-Matt Collar of AllMusic gave the album a rating of 3.5 out of 5 stars.
+Matt Collar of AllMusic gave the album a rating of 3.5 out of 5 stars, praising its expanded sonic palette, bringing out Natalie Bergman's vocals.
 Now rated the album 3 out of 5 stars.
+Jackie Smith claimed the album was unusual to stand out of the crowd.